Sweet chestnut: Distribution and habitat

-The species is native to Southern Europe and Asia Minor.
+The species is native to Southern Europe and Anatolia.
 It is found across the Mediterranean region, from the Caspian Sea to the Atlantic Ocean.
 It is thought to have survived the last ice age in several refuges in Southern Europe, on the southern coast of the Black Sea with a main centre on the southern slope of the Caucasus and in the region of north-western Syria, possibly extending into Lebanon.

-The species is widely distributed throughout Europe, where in 2004 Castanea sativa was grown on 2,250,000 ha of forest, of which 1,780,000 ha were mainly cultivated for wood and 430,000 ha for fruit production.
+The species is widely distributed throughout Europe, where in 2004 it was grown on 2,250,000 ha of forest, of which 1,780,000 ha were mainly cultivated for wood and 430,000 ha for fruit production.
 In some European countries, C. sativa has only been introduced recently, for example in Slovakia or the Netherlands.

 The tree requires a mild climate and adequate moisture for good growth and a good nut harvest.
 Its year-growth (but not the rest of the tree) is sensitive to late spring and early autumn frosts; it is also intolerant of lime.
 Under forest conditions, it will tolerate moderate shade well.
-It can live to more than 2,000 years of age in natural conditions, such as the Hundred Horse Chestnut near Mount Etna in eastern Sicily.

 Ecology

-The leaves provide food for some animals, including Lepidoptera such as the case-bearer moth Coleophora anatipennella and North American rose chafer Macrodactylus subspinosus.
+The leaves provide food for animals including Lepidoptera such as the case-bearer moth Coleophora anatipennella and the North American rose chafer Macrodactylus subspinosus.

 The two major fungal pathogens of the sweet chestnut are the chestnut blight (Cryphonectria parasitica) and the ink disease caused by Phytophthora cambivora and P. cinnamomi.
 In North America as well as in Southern Europe Cryphonectria parasitica destroyed most of the chestnut population in the 20th century.
 With biological control, the population of the sweet chestnut is not threatened anymore by the chestnut blight and is regenerating.
 Ink disease is infesting trees mostly in humid soils, with the mycelium invading the root and resulting in wilting of the leaf.
 Absence of fruit formation leads to die back of the petal.
 The ink disease is named after the black exudates at the base of the trunk.
 Nowadays there are cultivars that are resistant to the ink disease.
 Phytophthora cambivora caused serious damage in Asia and the US, and it still continues to destroy new plantations in Europe.

-Another serious pest which is difficult to control is the gall wasp (Dryocosmus kuriphylus) which was recently introduced in Southern Europe, originating in Asia.
+Another serious pest which is difficult to control is the gall wasp (Dryocosmus kuriphylus), introduced in Southern Europe from Asia.